sidemt/image_cache_test/README.md

-# Image cache test app (WIP)
+# Clear Cache Test App

-This is a test app for checking the browser cache behavior.
+This is a test app for checking the browser's clear cache behavior.

 This app was developed by modifying the sample app in the tutorial below.